New firmware version for Canon EOS 7D Mark II has been released.

 Other Canon cameras currently/apparently not supported by Microsofts Camera Codec Pack, but with RAW format supported by FastPictureViewer Codec Pack includes Canon Powershot G16, Powershot G7 X, Powershot S120, Powershot SX60 HS, Canon EOS 1200D (Rebel T5), EOS M and EOS 1Ds Mark III.
 Owners of the just released EOS 5D S, EOS 750D (Rebel T6i) and EOS 760D (Rebel T6s) might keep an eye on near updates too.

-PS/Update 2016: If it has stopped working on Windows 10, do a complete uninstall/reinstall (repair is apparently not enough) followed by deletion of thumbnails via Windows' Disk Cleanup feature.
-Should fix the problem...
+Update April 2016: If FastPictureViewer's Codec Pack has stopped working on Windows 10, do a complete uninstall/reinstall (repair is apparently not enough) followed by deletion of thumbnails via Windows' Disk Cleanup feature.
+Should fix the problem (worked for me)...

 A few Canon updates from the week.
 Specific for owners of Canon EOS 7D Mark II, there's a new firmware version 1.0.4 out.
 It should fix a few not so common issues: